 What are the wrong development opportunities?

-Instead, the right development opportunities are ones that push the high performer in areas they are weak in or introduces them to other high performers at your organization.
-A perfect example would be not just sending a high performer to a conference, but having them to present at the conference as well, so they can polish their speaking skills.
+Instead, the right development opportunities are ones that push the high performer in areas they are weak or that introduce them to other high performers at your organization.
+A perfect example would be not just sending a high performer to a conference, but having them present at the conference as well, so they can polish their speaking skills.

 3. Clearly define goals and expectations.

-A best practice for all employees, but critically important for high performers.
-High performers want clear, ambitious goals – it motivates them.
+This is a best practice for all employees, but critically important for high performers.
+High performers want clear, ambitious goals—it motivates them.
 And not just goals related to their job, like a sales goal.
-But also career development goals, like a long-term plan for getting promoted and advancing within the organization.
+They also want career development goals, like a long-term plan for getting promoted and advancing within the organization.

-For instance, if a high-performing employee routinely shows up late to meetings and gets away with it, that’s going to cause resentment among the rest of the employees.
+For instance, if a high-performing employee routinely shows up late to meetings and gets away with it, that’s going to cause resentment among others.
 It’s critical to hold high performers accountable, as they set the example for the rest of the team, Canaday said.

 “Tell them what to do, not how to do it,” Canaday said.